budnyinqa/CSharp-OOP-Exercises/README.md

     dictionaryComplete = false; // Abort and mark as incomplete if error occurs }
 ```
-If at any point an exception occurs—such as a missing code in the dictionary - the method catches it and sets flag to false, signaling that decompression failed.
+If at any point an exception occurs, such as a missing code in the dictionary.
+The method catches it and sets flag to false, signaling that decompression failed.

 ### Printing Results